alexwlchan/alexwlchan.net/src/notes/2024/2024-01-03-run-random-subset-of-tests-in-pytest.md

 ---
-layout: til
+layout: note
 title: Run a randomly selected subset of tests with pytest
 date: 2024-01-03 17:22:34 +00:00
 summary: |
   By reading the code for the `pytest-random-order` plugin, I was able to write a new plugin that runs a random subset of tests.
-tags:
+topics:
-  - python
+  - Python
-  - python:pytest
+  - Software testing
-old_syntax_highlighting: true
 ---
 This is a question asked [by Ned Batchelder][nedbat] on Mastodon.